For more blog posts go to: https://digitalbloggers.com/articles/elysiumspassage

 The one great art is that of making a complete human being of oneself.

-Never will he understand the sufferings of another, who has not experienced them himself, though he have divine Reason Man such as we know him, is a machine.
+Never will he understand the sufferings of another, who has not experienced them himself, though he has divine Reason Man such as we know him, is a machine.

 Only help him who is not an idler.